Teyras/ConfigMapper/doc/user.md

 ```

 In the example above, the `ConfigFacade` is typed (TODO: typed neni spravny slovo!!)
 with the `BasicMappedClass`, thus defining the documentation format.
+If the loading mode
+is set to `RELAXED`, the mapped class has to have a property (TODO: map type?) annotated `@UndeclaredOptions`,
+where the options which do not match any of the classes properties, but appear in the
+configuration file, are stored.

-Further, an instance
+An instance
 of the interface `ConfigAdapter` (the class `IniAdapter()` in particular) is provided,
 which specifies the format of the configuration file.
 This is the only implementation of the
 `ConfigAdapter` interface provided by this library (so far).

 To store the configuration in
 a file, the method `save` on the `facade` object is called.
 There also is a method
 for saving the default values, which does not consult any class instance, only the declaration.